|

 finesoul,

 Try initializing your computerChoice variable to null when you first create it.
 The problem is that because you're not initializing computerChoice anywhere in your code, it's throwing your exception when it's expecting the variable in your called methods.
-Btw, the only methods that set/initialize the variable are someMethod and computer; none of which are being called anywhere in your RockPaperScissorsDr class.
-Am I missing something? |

 |